Our Campus

 The University completed renovations to 102 West State Street in 2014 to house the Center for Learning and Technology.
 The building, originally the Rifkin and Grannick Department Store, was rebuilt by Victor Bohm, whose redesign was based on more psychological than architectural factors — since it was located beyond the main shopping district, the building relied on its illuminated corner windows displaying merchandise to draw passing shoppers.
 In 1948, after modernizing its exterior and interior, Bohm won first prize in the Second Annual Store Modernization Show out of 66 entries.
 Situated directly across the street from the Kelsey Complex, the Center is home to the University’s course development team and includes office and meeting space.

 In 2014, the University broke ground on its newest building, George A. Pruitt Hall, a 34,360-square-foot building that houses the University’s W. Cary Edwards School of Nursing and Health Professions and includes new, state-of-the-art nursing simulation laboratories, lecture halls, conference rooms and the student advisement center.
-The building is designed to reflect the many former mansions that were located along this portion of West State Street and incorporates traditional and durable materials for the exterior, such as slate and composite slate roofing, brick walls and limestone accents.
+The building, located at 301 W. State St., is designed to reflect the many former mansions that were located along this portion of West State Street and incorporates traditional and durable materials for the exterior, such as slate and composite slate roofing, brick walls and limestone accents.
 The building, which is located next to the Kuser Mansion on West State Street, has a two-level, 44,828-square-foot parking garage to accommodate more than 90 vehicles.
 It was completed in 2016.

 New Jersey State Library